Back to E-commerce Dictionary

 Examples of Channel-Specific Attribute Requirements

-• 1Amazon requiring a 'bullet_point' attribute for key product features, with a specific character limit for each.
+• 1Amazon requires a 'bullet_point' attribute for key product features.
+Each point must stay within a specific character limit.

-• 2Google Shopping mandating a 'gtin' or 'mpn' attribute for most products for accurate product matching.
+• 2Google Shopping requires a 'gtin' or 'mpn' attribute for most products.
+This helps the platform match items correctly in search results.

-• 4A brand's own e-commerce website having a custom 'warranty_period' attribute not required by marketplaces.
+• 4A brand's own webshop uses a 'warranty_period' attribute.
+This specific detail is not required when selling on other marketplaces.

 How WISEPIM Helps